 If all the properties are properly added, then you’ll see all the details of the record displayed on the systems properties segment on the control panel.

-That’s it, now you’ve learnt how to add custom OEM logo in your Windows PC and other manufacturer information.
+That’s it, now you’ve learned how to add custom OEM logo in your Windows PC and other manufacturer information.
 Don’t forget to share if this post was helpful.

 Read also: HOW TO SHARE ANY FREE VPN CONNECTION WITH PC